This notice has been superseded by Chief Justice Morawetz. Please see the Notices and Orders tab and for current information.

 8. It is the responsibility of counsel to see that the material is filed as directed.

 Time Estimates on Argument

-    - When an application under s.
-6(2) of the Judicial Review Procedure

-    Actor an appeal under s.
-19(1)(c) and 21(2) of the Courts of Justice Act

-    will require more than one hour for hearing, counsel should advise the

-    Registrar of their best estimate when the appointment is given.
+9. When an application under s.
+6(2) of the Judicial Review Procedure Actor an appeal under s.
+19(1)(c) and 21(2) of the Courts of Justice Act will require more than one hour for hearing, counsel should advise the Registrar of their best estimate when the appointment is given.:

 Part II: Motions for leave to appeal to the Divisional Court

-    - As of July 1, 2017, rule 62.02 requires that leave to appeal to the

-    Divisional Court under clause 19(1)(b) of the Courts of Justice Act,

-    regarding appeals of interlocutory orders of a judge, shall be obtained

-    from a panel of that court, rather than by a single judge.
-These motions

-    for leave to appeal must now be filed at the Divisional Court Office in

-    Toronto at the following address in person or by mail/courier, together

-    with payment of the filing fee:
+must be obtained from a panel of that court, rather than by a single judge.
+These motions for leave to appeal are heard in writing and must be filed at the Divisional Court Office in Toronto at the following address in person or by mail/courier, together with payment of the filing fee: